 Generally, the Hearing Officer will hear from the Complainant first, followed by the Respondent.
 Each Party will have the opportunity to provide relevant evidence to the Hearing Officer.
-The Hearing Officer will ask relevant follow-up questions of each party.
+The Hearing Officer will ask relevant follow-up questions of each Party.
 Each Party's Advisor will have the opportunity to ask cross-examination questions of the other Party.
 Advisors are reminded of the importance of adhering to the Rules of Decorum in cross-examining the Parties and any witnesses.
-Pursuant to the Title IX law, in cases of Title IX Sexual Harassment only, if a Party does not submit to cross-examination, the Hearing Officer must not rely on any statement of that Party in reaching a determination regarding responsibility, regardless of where, when or in what forum the statement was made.
 The Hearing Officer cannot draw an inference regarding responsibility based solely on a Party's absence from the Hearing or refusal to answer questions.